Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Functional Inequality: Gradient Dominance Condition

 \section{Functional Inequality: Gradient Dominance Condition}

-In this section, we turn to the gradient dominance condition \eqref{eq:intro-GDC-functional} of the $f$-divergences in the Fisher-Rao geometry.
+In this section, we study the gradient dominance condition \eqref{eq:intro-GDC-functional} of the $f$-divergences in the Fisher-Rao geometry.
 Counterexamples will be presented to illustrate that the KL-divergence does not satisfy the gradient dominance condition.
-Then sufficient and necessary conditions will be provided to identify the $f$ that ensures the gradient dominance condition.
+Subsequently, we provide necessary and sufficient conditions to identify the functions $f$ that ensure the gradient dominance condition is met.

 First, we calculate the norm of the gradient in the Fisher-Rao geometry